 For many musicians, becoming a choral, instrumental, and/or general music teacher in a pre-school, elementary, middle, and/or high school setting is a very rewarding career path.
 If you love music and want to share your enthusiasm and expertise with students, music education is the career for you.

 Admission to the program

-In addition, prospective music education students speak with the Music Education director, Prof. Patti Riley, either on their audition day or over e-mail before joining the program.
+In addition, prospective music education students are encouraged to speak with the Music Education director, Andrea Maas (email), either on their audition day or over e-mail before joining the program.